What is the distance study program Theology of the People of God?

 - What the theology of the People of God can say about the matter of theodicy

-After completing the study program, the student earns a diploma in “Theology of the People of God.”
+After completing the study program, the student earns an attestation in “Theology of the People of God.”

 This postgraduate study program requires an academic degree in any field of study.
 At the same time it is possible to participate as a “guest student” which means being entitled to receive all the lessons.
 The monthly assignment will be corrected but not graded.
 Participating in this way means that there are no exams and that no final thesis is required, but a participation in the attendance seminars is most welcome.
 At the end, these students will receive a certificate of participation in the distance study program.